 Thomas Gift | UCL

-My writings are published in journals such as Political Behavior, Electoral Studies, Journal of Conflict Resolution, Annual Review of Political Science, and World Economy, among others.
-My work has been supported by the National Science Foundation and the British Academy.
+My research and teaching interests lie at the intersection of comparative politics and political economy, with a focus on US politics, public policy, and applications of survey and experimental methods.
+My writings are published in journals such as Political Behavior, Electoral Studies, Governance, Journal of Conflict Resolution, Foreign Policy Analysis, World Affairs, Annual Review of Political Science, World Economy, and elsewhere.
+I have received funding from the US National Science Foundation, the US Department of State, and the British Academy.

 Public Policy Economics & Analysis